freeman-industries/shadowsocks-server-kit/README.md

 - Run `sudo cp config.json /etc/shadowsocks-libev/config.json`.
 - You can now start Shadowsocks with `sudo systemctl start shadowsocks-libev`.
 - If you want to stop the service, or restart, you can run `sudo systemctl stop shadowsocks-libev`.

+# Connecting

+Use any Shadowsocks client for your platform.

+When connecting, ensure the port and encryption methods match `config.json`.

+By default, the port is `443` and the encryption method is `chacha20-ietf-poly1305`.